 - Network Service Providers: development and maintenance of an external plant and optical fiber infrastructure, in addition to specialized services in the licensing and site acquisition areas;

-- technology and equipment companies: suppliers of equipment for the mobile network, customer equipment (data, satellite and voice), switching, transmission (radios and backbones), technical support, platforms, cables and specific equipment for the digital TV segment; and
+- technology and equipment companies: customer equipment (data, satellite and voice), switching, transmission (radios and backbones), technical support, platforms, cables and specific equipment for the digital TV segment; and

 - call center: telephone services for all client segments.

 We conduct a compliance monitoring on all our suppliers by using the Supplier Qualification Index – Pilar RH (IQF-RH) assessment which analyzes issues related to HR Administration and Occupational Health and Safety (OHS).
 The assessment is conducted by our Work Relations, Benefits and Third-Party Management Department, in partnership with the Health, Safety, Environment and Social Service Department.